-Are you interested in writing for the Cardplayer Lifestyle poker blog, please send an email with your proposed topic(s), previous poker-related writing samples, and a little background info about yourself to: [email protected].
+If you are interested in becoming a freelance contributor to Cardplayer Lifestyle, please send an email with your proposed topic(s), previous poker-related writing samples, and a little background info about yourself to: email@example.com.
 If we like your stuff, you could earn a spot right here on our Contributors page!

 Eddie Harari has been a cyber security expert and a hacker for over 25 years.
 He has done private consultant work for a number of governments and online gaming sites, as well as multinational companies.
 He has published numerous articles in professional journals and given talks in security conferences around the world.

 David Huber has been involved in the poker industry for more than a decade: initially as a professional online poker player and later as an editor, consultant, writer, and forum manager.
 Known as “dhubermex” online, David’s poker-related work has been heavily published across numerous websites since 2004.

 Ivan Potocki transitioned to poker writing after playing more or less full-time for about five years.
 He first discovered poker while studying English Language and Literature at the University of Sarajevo.
 What started with freerolls and micro-stakes games led to a love for poker, opening gates to a whole different world.

 After finishing his studies and receiving his BA, he started to look for ways to merge his two big passions, writing and poker.
 Small, short-term gigs with several smaller poker blogs and websites gradually led to bigger opportunities, eventually landing him in the world of poker reporting.